-- sCU's primary and most sophisticated program is our mandatory 30 minute online training for all students and employees upon matriculation or hire, and annually thereafter.
-The training is titled "Preventing Sexual Misconduct (Title IX)" and separate versions of the training exist for employees and students.
+O SCU's primary and most sophisticated program is our mandatory 30 minute online training for all students and employees upon matriculation or hire, and annually thereafter.
+The training is titled "Lasting Choices (Title IX)."
 While Title IX and Clery specifically are two separate pieces of legislation, the content of the training, which focuses on key laws and policies to be aware of, why sexual misconduct (which includes domestic violence, dating violence, stalking, and sexual assault) is of concern, explanations on how to comply with our own policy, examples of inappropriate sexual behavior, and what to do if you are the victim of such behavior or observe it.
-In addition to the above mentioned training, SCU employees are also annually required to complete the 1-hour California State specific "Preventing Discrimination and Harassment." - Once the training has been completed, it is reassigned to appear once more as a required training 365 days later. - ✓ Web Resources Prevention & Awareness (VAWA) - In an effort to assist campus community members in easily identifying and accessing resources concerning sexual violence, the University created a unique site under MySCU titled "Prevention and Awareness (VAWA)." - The site features in depth information concerning: - Awareness Programs; - Bystander Intervention; - Ongoing Prevention and Awareness Campaigns; - Primary Prevention; - Risk Reduction; and
+In addition to the above mentioned training, SCU employees are also annually required to complete the 1-hour California State specific "Preventing Discrimination and Harassment."

+✓ Web Resources - Prevention & Awareness (VAWA)

-- Special Materials for Faculty and Staff for consideration in preventing and addressing issues of sexual violence. - Additionally, the site prominently displays the definitions of stalking, domestic violence, and dating violence. - While the University hosts unique programs and campaigns, our "Prevention and Awareness (VAWA)" site is a vibrant source of additional information, links to other resources, and helpful tips to aid the campus community that can be accessed at any time without the confines of program dates or the assignment of the above mentioned mandatory training.
+- In an effort to assist campus community members in easily identifying and accessing resources concerning sexual violence, the University created a unique site under MySCU titled "Prevention and Awareness (VAWA)." - The site features in depth information concerning: - Awareness Programs; - Bystander Intervention; - Ongoing Prevention and Awareness Campaigns; - Primary Prevention; - Risk Reduction; and - Special Materials for Faculty and Staff for consideration in preventing and addressing issues of sexual violence. - Additionally, the site prominently displays the definitions of stalking, domestic violence, and dating violence. - While the University hosts unique programs and campaigns, our "Prevention and Awareness (VAWA)" site is a vibrant source of additional information, links to other resources, and helpful tips to aid the campus community that can be accessed at any time without the confines of program dates or the assignment of the above mentioned mandatory training.